benjanes/paddle-pals/README.md

 # Paddle Pals

-_Paddle Pals_ is a collaborative game built with D3 and Socket.IO.
-Visit ___ to play live with other users!
+_Paddle Pals_ is a collaborative paddle ball game built with Node, Express, Angular, D3, and Socket.IO.
+Visit http://paddle-pals.herokuapp.com/ to play live with other users.